fabryandrea/sql-joins/tutorial-sql-joins.md

 These abbrevations denote so called fact and dimension tables.
 * **Fact tables** record certain facts about our business, such as order transactions - this table records when order transactions took place, what customers were involved, and what products they ordered.
 * **Dimension tables** add more information about one dimension of the fact table - they tell us more about the customers and the products involved.
 Customers here have names and zipcodes; product have product names, families, and prices.
+* They are connected to each other by **keys** :key:

 The sheer genius of this design?
 If a customer moves and their zipcode changes, I only have to update one table, no matter how many products they purchased!

-Now, let's take a look at that product with the id `SKU09`:
+Now, back to teh question: Find the names of all customers who purchased `SKU09`.
+Let's take a look at that product with the id `SKU09`:
 * What is it? `SELECT * FROM dim_products WHERE id = 'SKU09'`
 * Who bought it? `SELECT cust_id FROM fct_orders WHERE prod_id = 'SKU09'`
 * How do I get their names?

 In order to answer this question, let's first learn about CTEs (Common Table Expressions) and aliases, as they are super helpful in answering complex questions in clean code.

 We can declare a CTE with `WITH` and alias any table with `AS`.
-Here, first I find my customers who bought this product and then join it to the customers dimension table to get their names.
+Here, first I find my customers who bought this product (same as :point_up:) and then join it to the customers dimension table to get their names.

 ```
 WITH leggings_customers AS (